Bromgard/rcblack/grammar/case.md

 > Katla málar girðinguna.

 The lexical forms of these words are [Katla](https://en.wiktionary.org/wiki/Katla), [mála](https://en.wiktionary.org/wiki/m%C3%A1la), and [girðing](https://en.wiktionary.org/wiki/gir%C3%B0ing).
 Both nouns in this sentence, _Katla_ and _girðing_, have unique endings that display which grammatical case they are set it.
 We can see that _Katla_ is in the nominative case, and that _girðing_ has a special ending that displays its "accusativeness." _Katla_, the name of a woman, is the nominative subject, and _girðing_, is the accusative object of this sentence.
-If we fiddle with the word order like we did with the English sentence above, our act isn't quite so destructive.
+If we fiddle with the word order like we did with the English sentence above, our act isn't so destructive.

 > Girðinguna málar Katla.